szynl/szynl/README.md

-I'm Serena, a cybersecurity student in my penultimate year at the University of Sydney.
-Outside of semester, you can find me studying for certifications, building projects and learning Russian!
+I'm Serena, a computer science student in my penultimate year at the University of Sydney.
+Currently building a project with ESP32 microcontrollers!